andyrsmith/andyrsmith/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Javascript Games
-- 🌱 I’m currently learning Java and Algorithmns
+- 🌱 I’m currently learning Java and Algorithms
 - 💬 Ask me about Web Development, Chess, or something completely different

 **Languages and Tools That I use:**